ekorsak-deutsch/CIDM6330/Assignment 5/readme.md

 The application uses Django's ORM to interact with the database, with repositories acting as an abstraction layer between the API and the database models.

 ### Filter Implementation Notes
-- Each AutoForwarding rule can have exactly one ForwardingFilter (one-to-one relationship) - different forwarding filter for the same user can be reflected in a different AutoForwarding rule
+- Each AutoForwarding rule can have exactly one ForwardingFilter (one-to-one relationship)
+- Different forwarding filter for the same user can be reflected in a different AutoForwarding rule
-- The previous implementation that allowed multiple filter email addresses has been replaced with the more flexible JSON-based criteria and action fields to more realistically reflect gmail forwarding filters
+- The previous implementation that allowed multiple filter email addresses has been replaced with more flexible JSON-based criteria and action fields to realistically reflect Gmail forwarding filters

-### Asynchronous Processing with Celery

-The application uses Celery to handle time-consuming tasks asynchronously, such as:
-- Generating PDF reports of all forwarding rules
-- Background processing that doesn't block API responses
-- Task scheduling and monitoring

-### Redis as Message Broker

-Redis serves as the message broker for Celery, providing:
-- Reliable message passing between Django application and Celery workers
-- Task queue management
-- Result storage and retrieval

 ## Data Model